kmatsum/Plannter/README.txt

 CONTACT INFORMATION
 ==============================================
 This project was created as part of CNIT 35500 Software Development for Mobile Computers during the Fall 2019 semester.
-It is being updated as part of CNIT 42500 Software Development for Mobile Computers II during the Spring 2020 semester.
+It was updated as part of CNIT 42500 Software Development for Mobile Computers II during the Spring 2020 semester.

 The group members are outlined below:

 NAME ---------------- 		POSITION ------------ 	EMAIL -----------------
 Rachel Rettig		      	Senior in CNIT		    rrettig@purdue.edu Kazushi Matsumoto	    	Senior in CNIT		    kmatsum@purdue.edu Jon Clark			        Senior in CNIT		    clark462@purdue.edu Paul Mueller		      	Senior in CNIT		    muellerp@purdue.edu

 ==============================================
 LICENSING